 King Ludwig I of Bavaria had a thing for the ladies, and he filled a hall at Schloss Nymphenburg, the summer palace near Munich, with portraits of his favorites.

-Ludwig I (grandfather to "Mad King" Ludwig II, builder of Neuschwanstein Castle, who was born at Nymphenburg Palace) was a passionate admirer of classical beauty.
+Ludwig I (grandfather to “Mad King” Ludwig II, builder of Neuschwanstein Castle, who was born at Nymphenburg Palace) was a passionate admirer of classical beauty.
 Not so hard on the eyes himself, he passed his time collecting Greek and Roman statuary, designing neo-classical buildings around Bavaria, and collecting classically beautiful women.
-He was married to the fetching Therese of Saxe-Hildburghausen at the age of 24 in October, 1810 in a wedding which set the precedent for Octoberfest celebrations ever since.
+He was married to the fetching Therese of Saxe-Hildburghausen at the age of 24 in October 1810 in a wedding that set the precedent for Octoberfest celebrations ever since.

-There are 36 portraits of young women in the king's special collection in the Southern pavilion.
+There are 36 portraits of young women in the king’s special collection in the Southern pavilion.
 Most of the paintings in the gallery were created by the court portraitist Joseph Karl Steiler, with a few additions by Friedrich Durck.
-They include local beauties like Helene Sedlmayr, whom the king happened to meet when she came to the palace to deliver some toys the queen had ordered for the children, and became known as the “Schöne Münchenerin,” setting the standard of loveliness for Munich girls for a generation.
+They include local beauties like Helene Sedlmayr, whom the king happened to meet when she came to the palace to deliver some toys the queen had ordered for the children and became known as the “Schöne Münchenerin,” setting the standard of loveliness for Munich girls for a generation.

 Lola Montez, the mistress that cost him his crown, is less innocent.